-- 1. Only University senators and guests invited by the Executive Committee should be permitted to address the Senate once a motion is on the floor of the Senate.

-- 2. The Secretary of the University Senate should announce pending charges on the Senate web site and include the chairs' e-mail address to allow for input by interested parties.
-Relevant input from members of the public submitted to or presented at Committee meetings should also be summarized to the Senate prior to Senate deliberation on the issue.
+- 1. Only University senators and guests invited by the Executive Committee should be permitted to address the Senate once a motion is on the floor of the Senate. - 2.
+Committee chairs should be encouraged to promote transparency and provide a forum for public input during a scheduled committee meeting prior to the meeting at which the full Senate will consider particular issues. - 3.
+The Secretary to the Senate should announce pending charges on the Senate web site and include the chairs' e-mail address to allow for requests for input by interested parties. - 4.
+Sakai and/or the Senate website should be used to promote attendance by the public at a forum during which potentially controversial issues are considered at the committee level. - 5.
+Any input from members of the public should also be submitted in writing so that it can be made available to all senators prior to Senate deliberation on the issue.

-- 3. The Executive Committee should schedule public hearings prior to scheduling Senate debate on Committee Reports it considers particularly important and controversial.

-- 4. As soon as possible after each meeting of the Executive Committee, the Secretary of the University Senate should post online the items docketed for subsequent Senate meetings.
-Interested parties and groups may request from the Executive Committee the opportunity to address the Senate on important issues, by writing to (or emailing) the Secretary of the University Senate no later than one week after the issue is docketed for discussion by the Senate.
-Chairs or co-chairs of the specific committee considering the pertinent issue may recommend to the Executive Committee that specific interested parties whom they have consulted be included among those invited to address the Senate.
-Invited guests should be allowed to speak for a maximum of two minutes each during the full Senate meeting.

-- 5. Only University senators and guests invited by the Executive Committee should be permitted to address the Senate when meeting as a Committee of the Whole.

-- 6. Administrative reports and campus reports should ordinarily follow the disposition of regular Senate business.
-Question and answer sessions following the administrative reports and campus reports should be open to all present, and not limited to Senators, in accordance with Senate rules and if time permits.

-- 7. The President's Annual Address to the Rutgers Community is an item of Senate business, but should not necessarily displace all other Senate business at the beginning of the academic year.
-It should therefore be scheduled as a separate event, if deemed appropriate in order to conduct other Senate business.
+- 6. The Executive Committee should schedule public hearings prior to scheduling Senate debate on Committee Reports it considers particularly important and controversial - 7.
+Interested parties and groups may request the opportunity to address Senate on important issues by writing to (or emailing) the Executive Committee no later than one week after the issue is docketed for discussion by the Senate. - 8.
+Chairs or co-chairs of the specific committee considering the pertinent issue may recommend to the Executive Committee that specific interested parties who have met with the Committee be included among those invited to address the Senate - 9.
+Invited guests should be allowed to speak for a maximum of two minutes each during the full Senate meeting. - 10.
+The same procedures should be followed when the Senate meets as a Committee of the Whole. - 11.
+Administrative reports and campus reports should ordinarily follow the disposition of regular Senate business.
+The Senate appreciates the willingness of the central administration to inform the community of its activities and to answer questions.
+With respect for this process and the individuals, we recommend that these reports be scheduled as the last agenda item, so as to allow for more efficiency and the largest number of participating senators during the conduct of regular business at the beginning of each meeting. - 12.
+Question and answer sessions following the administrative reports and campus reports should be open to all present, and not limited to Senators. - 13.
+The President's Annual Address to the Rutgers Community should continue to be hosted by the Senate, but should not displace normal Senate business at the beginning of the academic year.
+It should therefore be scheduled as a separate event.

 University Structure and Governance Committee, 2009-2010

-Gillett, Peter, RBS-N/NB (F), Co-Chair Chair - Executive Committee Liaison

-Oliver, Jon, NB Staff, Co-Chair

-Alphonse, Arielle, SAS-NB (S)

-Cowen, Flora Buchbinder, Alumni Federation

-Desai, Neil, RBS:UNB (S)

-Dholandas, Shashi, Law-C (S)

-Gao, Yuan, NCAS (F)

-Gomes, Richard, PTL-N (F)

-Holzer, Marc, SPAA Dean (A)

-Hughes, James, EJBSPPP Dean (A)

-Leath, Paul, SAS-NB (F)

-Lintakoon, Chon, At-Large N (F)

-Minsky, Naftaly, SAS-NB (F)

-Nolfi, Tricia, NB Staff

-Oyekoya, Mary, SAS-NB (S)

-Plummer, Mark, Gs-NB (F)

-Rhee, Won-Jong, PTL-NB (F)

-Schement, Jorge Reina, SCI Dean (A) - Administrative Liaison

-Schramke, Christina, SAS-NB (S)

-Solomon, Rayman, Law-C Dean (A)

-Stewart, Lea, Livingston Campus Dean (A)

-Tittler, Jonathan, FAS-C (F)

-Yu, Andrew, Law-N (S)
+Gillett, Peter, RBS-N/NB (F), Co-Chair Chair - Executive Committee Liaison Oliver, Jon, NB Staff, Co-Chair Alphonse, Arielle, SAS-NB (S) Cowen, Flora Buchbinder, Alumni Federation Desai, Neil, RBS:UNB (S) Dholandas, Shashi, Law-C (S) Gao, Yuan, NCAS (F) Gomes, Richard, PTL-N (F) Holzer, Marc, SPAA Dean (A) Hughes, James, EJBSPPP Dean (A) Leath, Paul, SAS-NB (F) Lintakoon, Chon, At-Large N (F) Minsky, Naftaly, SAS-NB (F) Nolfi, Tricia, NB Staff Oyekoya, Mary, SAS-NB (S) Plummer, Mark, Gs-NB (F) Rhee, Won-Jong, PTL-NB (F) Schement, Jorge Reina, SCI Dean (A) - Administrative Liaison Schramke, Christina, SAS-NB (S) Solomon, Rayman, Law-C Dean (A) Stewart, Lea, Livingston Campus Dean (A) Tittler, Jonathan, FAS-C (F) Yu, Andrew, Law-N (S)